soundanalogous/Breakout/README.md

 #### Wire up your board for the hello world example

-Wire up a button, led and potentiometer to your I/O board as illustrated on page 3 in [Breakout/examples/schematics.pdf](http://breakoutjs.com/examples/schematics.pdf).
+Wire up a button and led to your I/O board as illustrated on page 2 in [Breakout/examples/schematics.pdf](http://breakoutjs.com/examples/schematics.pdf).

 #### Install required Arduino libraries